jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 You can test the automation document by following the [same process as before](/blog/automate-instance-hygiene-with-aws-ssm-2/#testing-automation-documents), else you can test the whole stack via changing the [execution time of the maintenance window](/blog/automate-instance-hygiene-with-aws-ssm-2/#testing-automation-documents-in-maintenance-windows).
 I'll be following along with the latter.

-While the document is running you can re-use the same command to hit the ALB endpoint [from earlier](#so-what-does-all-this-have-to-do-with-our-maintenance-document) to see how traffic is distributed amongst the instances.
-I won't display the output here since it'll be pretty uninteresting and display no errors... which is exactly what we want!

-When the document invokes, you'll first see that it will only execute on one instance at a time, which was the enhancement we introduced in the [last post](/blog/automate-instance-hygiene-with-aws-ssm-2/).
-The execution time of the document on each invocation is slightly long at ~12 minutes - but we would rather it take the time to ensure that all requests to instances have been drained.
+While the document is running you can re-use the same command to hit the ALB endpoint [from earlier](#testing-for-failure) to see how traffic is distributed amongst the instances.
+You'll first see that it will only execute on one instance at a time, which was the enhancement we introduced in the [last post](/blog/automate-instance-hygiene-with-aws-ssm-2/).

-{{< figure src="graceful-document-in-progress.png" link="graceful-document-in-progress.png" class="center" caption="Note that the current invocation in progress starts immediately after the bottom invocation has completed" alt="AWS console showing the automation document execution view.
-There are 3 task invocations, one for each instance in scope.
-One has completed successfully, another is in progress, and another is pending invocation." >}}
+{{< figure src="graceful-document-overview.png" link="graceful-document-overview.png" class="center" caption="" alt="AWS console showing the automation document execution view.
+There are 3 task invocations, one for each instance in scope - they have all executed successfully and only one invocation was executed at a time." >}}

-If we were to drill down into the in progress invocation, you can see all the steps from the document.
+When we drill down into each invocation we can see the automation steps doing their magic.

-{{< figure src="graceful-document-instance-detail.png" link="graceful-document-instance-detail" class="center" caption=" It takes just over 6 minutes to remove the instance from rotation - but at that point we can then start the maintenance document on the instance with full confidence it won't impact any user experience" alt="AWS console showing the individual steps of the automation document removing the targeted instance from rotation before executing the maintenance automation document" >}}
+{{< figure src="graceful-document-invocation-detail.png" link="graceful-document-invocation-detail.png" class="center" caption="" alt="AWS console showing the individual steps of the automation document removing the targeted instance from rotation before executing the maintenance automation document" >}}

+We can have a look back at the ALB metrics again to see if we received any errors.

+{{< figure src="graceful-results.png" link="graceful-results.png" class="center" caption="No error - no problem!" alt="CloudWatch metrics view for the ALB RequestCount and HTTP_ELB_5XX_Count.
+The former hovers at approximately 100 requests per minute, whereas there are no error counts being reported." >}}

 ## Bonus: Dynamic target group removal